How do I know if my website is secure?

 Short answer

 Run four checks: (1) scan for leaked secrets in your code, (2) verify your database access controls, (3) check your HTTP security headers, (4) run a vulnerability audit on your deployed URL.
-Securie's free tools do all four in about 5 minutes, no signup required.
+Do each yourself with trufflehog + Supabase Studio + securityheaders.com — or request Securie access to have all four run when your repo is enabled.

 The 5-minute assessment for any website:

-• **Security headers** — run securityheaders.com or check your deployed URL manually.
+• **Security headers** — run securityheaders.com on your deployed URL.
 Missing CSP, HSTS, X-Frame-Options are red flags.

 Common 'not secure' signals: - Environment variables starting with NEXT_PUBLIC_ / VITE_ containing secrets - Supabase / Firebase with default-allow policies - No HTTPS redirect (still happens) - Dependencies with high-severity CVEs - No rate limit on paid-API endpoints